magedhelmy1/capillarydetection/paper.md

 # 3. System

+This is a test sentence

 # 4. Implementation

+This is a test sentence

 ## 4.1 Installation instructions

+This is a test sentence

 ## 4.2 Example usage

+This is a test sentence

 ## 4.3 Functionality documentation

+This is a test sentence

 ## 4.4 Performance

+This is a test sentence

 ## 4.5 Automated tests

+This is a test sentence

 # 5. Evaluation and Discussion

+This is a test sentence

 # 6. Summary

+This is a test sentence

 # Acknowledgements